Poor Man's Stove: how to make an alcohol stove out of an aluminium can

 Step 7: Poke a pressure relief hole.

 Unlike some penny stoves the fuel can be reused.
 To be able to better drain the fuel from the stove i suggest modifying the top of the can.
-What i did is cut out the whole top of the can where the drink hole is.
+What I did is cut out the whole top of the can where the drink hole is.
 This was difficult as this is the strongest part of the can.
 A large hole like this will make priming the stove easier.

 Another suggestion is you can cut out a lip in the can.
 Cutting down from the drinking hole all the way to the edge lip that is supposed to capture liquid when drinking.
 This is an easier method.

 The stove is quite strong when assembled.
 For packing i would recommend finding something rigid to put it in.
-I was lucky enough to find a small round tupperware about the same size as the stove.
+I was lucky enough to find a small round Tupperware about the same size as the stove.
 Another great suggestion is to buy a cheap tea tin on amazon as it can later be used to extinguish the fire to preserve fuel.

 How to use

 To use the stove you are going to first dissemble the stove and then add your fuel.
-After reassembly you will need to prime the stove.
+After reassembly, you will need to prime the stove.
 Priming is the act of heating up the fuel so that it can vaporize fast enough that the pressure increase within the fuel chamber and can be pushed out the jets quick enough to provide a constant flame.

 If you cut a large hole or the whole top off your stove (like in the thumbnail picture) then all you need to do is light the fuel inside and let it burn for a few seconds.
 If you start to see flames coming out of the notches or if it has been a few seconds since the fuel has been burning you can place your pot on top and relight the sides of the stove.
 Usually lighting one or two notches will result in the other notches self lighting if they are close enough together.

 If you left the top uncut then what you need to do is either tilt the stove and light the fuel or proceed to heat up the can with a lighter.
-Aluminium transfers heat quickly so this should not take long.
+Aluminum transfers heat quickly so this should not take long.
 What I sometimes do is light the fuel then heat the can.
 Then I set my pot on top.
 I finally attempt to heat the can again until the flames come out of the notches remain lit or self ignite.
 For the stove to work properly you will need to have a pot on top covering the mouth hole of the can.

 If you don't know how much fuel is needed to boil water then when you are done boiling and the fuel is still burning you can either let the stove run dry or you can use your metal container (tea tin) to cover the stove and let the fire suffocate.

 The stove does come with its flaws.
 A stove like this is not as efficient as something like a Jetboil and because of its inefficiency and alcohols low energy density the stove is not practical on long multi-day hikes away from places one can refill your fuel.
 The stove can get harder to light in colder temperatures and might be impossible to light under about 0 Fahrenheit (-18 Celsius).
 Because of its open top and flat surface only flat bottom pots can be used as the top of the stove needs to be sealed off to work properly.
-The setup is not very stable and their is a hazard of the pot of water tipping over.
+The setup is not very stable and there is a hazard of the pot of water tipping over.